 What is the Weather Like in Fiji in August?

 There’s a reason why Fiji is such a popular holiday destination in August.
-For Europeans and Americans, there warm weather and cool sea breeze offers relief from the Northern Hemisphere summer, while Australians and New Zealanders can escape the winter in the winterless islands of Fiji.
+For Europeans and Americans, Fiji’s warm weather and cool sea breeze offer relief from the Northern Hemisphere summer, while Australians and New Zealanders can escape the winter in the winterless islands of Fiji.
 For these reasons, August is one of the busiest months in Fiji making it the tourist peak season.
 Even if it is a little busier in Fiji during August, the allure of the warm sunny days, warm sea temperatures and awesome conditions for scuba diving and surfing understandably might draw you in anyway.
 If that’s the case, take a look at the guide to the Fiji weather in August below!

 5 Tips for Travelling Fiji in August

 - August is one of the most popular times to visit Fiji so make sure you book your flights and accommodation well in advance.

 - Be sure to apply high-factor sunscreen at regular intervals due to the high UV levels during August.

 - The nights feel considerably cooler than the day, so make sure to pack some slightly warmer layers for the evenings.

 - While August is during the “dry season” know that it could still rain at any time.

 - August is considered a safe time to visit Fiji with little risk of cyclones.